BitBagCommerce/BitBagBible/README.md

    Instead, inject resource factory into the constructor and call `createNew()` on it.
    See `Sylius\Component\Product\Factory\ProductFactory`, `sylius.custom_factory.product` service definition
    and [Symfony Service Decoration](https://symfony.com/doc/current/service_container/service_decoration.html).
 The `priority` flag we are starting with equals 1 and is increased by one for each other decoration.
+8. Don't include the entire service container into your service.
+Instead of that use Symfony Dependency Injection.
-8. For customizing forms use [Symfony Form Extension](https://symfony.com/doc/current/form/create_form_type_extension.html).
+9. For customizing forms use [Symfony Form Extension](https://symfony.com/doc/current/form/create_form_type_extension.html).
-9. We follow command pattern.
+10. We follow command pattern.
 This means we use `Command` / `CommandHandler` / message bus approach.
 Consider using [Symfony Messenger](https://symfony.com/doc/current/messenger.html) for that.
-10. Creating a CLI Command using Symfony Console Component should follow the following rules:
+11. Creating a CLI Command using Symfony Console Component should follow the following rules:
     - `execute` method should have `int` as a return type.
 For the **successful** run, the command should return `0`.
 For any errors during execution, the return can be `1` or any different *error code number*.
-11. In Sylius plugins, use traits for customizing models and use them inside your `tests/Application/src` for testing.
+12. In Sylius plugins, use traits for customizing models and use them inside your `tests/Application/src` for testing.
 This way we avoid handling reference conflicts in the final app.
-12. We don't use either autowire nor autoconfigure Symfony options as it is a very "magic" way of defining services.
+13. We don't use either autowire nor autoconfigure Symfony options as it is a very "magic" way of defining services.
 We always prefer to manually define services and inject proper arguments into them to have better control of our Container.
-13. Do not define services as public, if it's not necessary.
+14. Do not define services as public, if it's not necessary.
-14. If some of the service definition is tagged, don't use FQCN (Fully Qualified Class Name) as the service id.
+15. If some of the service definition is tagged, don't use FQCN (Fully Qualified Class Name) as the service id.
-15. Don't use Sylius theme if you have one template in your project.
+16. Don't use Sylius theme if you have one template in your project.

 ## Testing